goelshubham/eventviewer-service/README.md

 Note: For enterprise production level application, I would recommand using Elasticsearch Cloud which provisions the complete ELK stack either on AWS Cloud or Google Cloud or else we can install native Elasticsearch on on-prem windows or linux severs.
 For the purpose of this assignment, I chose to install on my local machine.

 The default port of elasticsearch installation is 9200.
+Start the elasticsearch node on your machine.
 Once up and running, hit the following URL either in postman or a browser.

 ```
 http://localhost:9200/